 How to do the Devils pool?

 There are a few operators which sell tickets for the Devil’s pool.
-Either way, they all will leave from a hotel on the Zambian side of the falls, very close to the waterfall where you will be taken by boat to the Livingstone island.
+Either way, they all will leave from a launch point on the Zambian side of the falls, very close to the waterfall where you will be taken by boat to the Livingstone island.
 From there you will swim through fairly shallow water accompanied by your guide throughout the way to the Devil’s pool and back after you are done.

 How do you get to each side of falls?